 Our costs are low because volunteers are doing the work.
 We will ask for in kind donations of supplies or the money to purchase them.
 Meals are donated.

 In 2017, the cost of the shower truck was underwritten by the City of San Jose.
-For 2018, the YMCA has graciously offered to provide memberships to Village House guests.
-This includes the ability for the guests to take showers at any YMCA facility in the city.
-This means that we will not need to have a physical shower unit.
-We will continue to explore the possibility of a grant for a shower unit.
+For 2018, the YMCA graciously offered to provide memberships to Village House guests.
+For 2019, the Village House Network of Churches has been able to purchase a mobile shower unit.

 We must be very selective what we take as donations of items, especially clothing.
 Hence we can only take what the guests need, can use, and can store.
 As planning continues there will be a list of needs on our website and/or the Sunday bulletin.